Rice polyculture

 Rice polyculture is the cultivation of rice and another crop simultaneously on the same land.
 The practice exploits the mutual benefit between rice and organisms such as fish and ducks: the rice supports pests which serve as food for the fish and ducks, while the animals' excrement serves as fertiliser for the rice.
 The result is an additional crop, with reduced need for inputs of fertiliser and pesticides.
-In addition, the reduction of pests such as mosquito larvae and snails may reduce mosquito-borne diseases such as malaria and dengue fever, and snail-born parasites such as the trematodes which cause schistosomiasis.
+In addition, the reduction of pests such as mosquito larvae and snails may reduce mosquito-borne diseases such as malaria and dengue fever, and snail-borne parasites such as the trematodes which cause schistosomiasis.
 The reduction in chemical inputs may reduce environmental harms caused by their release into the environment.
 The increased biodiversity may reduce methane emissions from rice fields.

-Some rice-animal polycultures, including rice-fish systems in China and rice-duck farming in China and Southeast Asia, have been practised for centuries, while others have been developed more recently.
+Some rice–animal polycultures, including rice–fish systems in China and rice–duck farming in China and Southeast Asia, have been practised for centuries, while others have been developed more recently.
 The use of intercropping with plants such as maize and soybean, planted on levees between rice terraces, may help to reduce rice pests such as brown planthopper.

 History

-Common carp may have been the first fish in rice-fish systems.
+Common carp may have been the first fish in rice–fish systems.

 The simultaneous cultivation of rice and fish is thought to be over 2,000 years old.
 Ancient clay models of rice fields, containing miniature models of fish such as the common carp, have been found in Han dynasty tombs in China.
 The system originated somewhere in continental Asia such as in India, Thailand, northern Vietnam and southern China.
 The practice likely started in China since they were early practitioners of aquaculture.

-Rice-duck farming is traditional in Southeast Asia; in China it is sometimes combined with fish on the same terraces.
+Rice–duck farming is traditional in Southeast Asia; in China it is sometimes combined with fish on the same terraces.